iPhone icons are small squares of different pictures that represent iPhone applications

 loose the locations of your icons.

-Later in 2010 with the introduction of the iPhone 4, Apple introduced Folders which is an iPhone 4 feature added to iOS4. iPhone Folders allow you to have more control and customization of your applications icons.
-You can organize and categorize your iPhone applications icons and move them to Folders that you can easily name.
+Moreover, later in 2010 with the introduction of the iPhone 4, Apple introduced Folders which is an iPhone 4 feature added to iOS4. iPhone Folders allow you to have more control and customization of your icons.
+You can organize and categorize your icons and move them to Folders that you can easily name.

 Imagine having 5 or 6 home pages of icons, and you